-The STARSkate program is the next step after the STARSkate 1 or Junior Development Program.
+The STARSkate program is the next step after the STARSkate 1 Group lesson.
 Skaters are taught the fundamentals of figure skating through on-ice private and group lessons and move along at their own pace working with a coach of their choice.

 What STARSkate means